Frequently Asked Questions

 Ozone is one of the most effective oxidants on the planet.
 Ozone is a 50% stronger oxidizer than chlorine and is 3,000 times faster.
 Ozone will kill 99.9% of bacteria nearly instantaneously.
 Unfortunately the effectiveness of ozone is not well known by the general public or by hot tub and pool service technicians.
 The technicians have been taught that chemicals such as chlorine or bromine are the only methods to sanitize a hot tub or pool.
 Promotion of heavy chemical sanitizers enforce their livelihood.
 When the chemicals are maintained by a professional they will minimize most dangers.
 Unfortunately, most hot tub owners do not have the knowledge and experience to maintain the chemicals.
 When not properly maintained they are not effective at providing sanitation of the water.
 The widespread application of ozone is relatively new and has not been recognized by the EPA as a stand alone sanitizer for hot tubs.
 Therefore, the EPA recommends maintaining at least 1 PPM of residual santizer such as chlorine or bromine as a backup sanitizer for ozone.
 An employee of the EPA has documented the effectiveness in an articled titled an overview on the application of ozone.
 Until the EPA or other regulatory body recognizes ozone as a stand alone sanitizer for hot tubs we will defer to their recommendation of at least 1 PPM residual chlorine when using the Aero-Spa™ system.

-Our customers have been using the Aero-Spa™ system as the primary water treatment process for years without harsh chemicals.
-Because we cannot control how your hot tub is used/maintained and according to the EPA we must recommend maintaining at least 1 PPM of an approved residual sanitizer, preferably chlorine, to minimize cross contamination of users.
+Our customers have been using the Aero-Spa™ system as the primary water treatment process for years with limited use of harsh chemicals.
+Because we cannot control how your hot tub is used/maintained and according to the EPA we must recommend maintaining at least 1 PPM minimum of an approved residual sanitizer, preferably chlorine, to minimize cross contamination of users.
 To put this into perspective, the EPA recommends 4 PPM residual chlorine in drinking water, so the concentration of chlorine will be 4x less than the water you drink or bathe in.
+Water care and sanitizing is the sole responsibility of the owner.
 To obtain a 1 PPM ratio in a 500 gallon hot tub, you would need to add about 0.63 OZ (1.25 tablespoons) of regular household bleach (6% sodium hypochlorite).
 If you substitute swimming pool chlorine (10% – 15% sodium hypochlorite) you would need about half as much.

 In a hot tub without ozone, much of the chlorine reacts with compounds such as body oil, perspiration, etc to form chloramines.
 Chloramines have no sanitizing ability and produce the harsh “chlorine” smell.
 Because of the superior oxidizing ability of ozone, these compounds are quickly reduced and filtered out.
 The keeps the chlorine free to work as a sanitizer if needed in adverse conditions.